-St. Louis is a city known for its abundance of free events and attractions.
-That's certainly the case when it comes to entertaining the kids.
+St. Louis is a city known for its abundance of free events and attractions and that's certainly the case when it comes to entertaining the kids.
 Children and parents in the Gateway City have all kinds of options for free fun.
-Here are the top 25 recommendations for free things to do with children in the St. Louis area.

 The Missouri History Museum in Forest Park has a special exhibit area just for kids called the History Clubhouse.
 It's a hands-on learning experience that allows visitors to step back in time and see what life was like many years ago.
 Children can steer a steamboat, walk through historic buildings and sell ice cream at the 1904 World's Fair.
 The History Clubhouse is open daily from 10 a.m. to 4 p.m.

 It's St. Louis' version of Willy Wonka.
 Chocolate Chocolate Chocolate Company offers free tours of its candy factory located in south St. Louis.
 Visitors can go down to the factory floor, watch machines like the chocolate enrobers and learn all about the candy-making process.
-Tours are available Monday through Friday from 9 a.m. to 3 p.m., and Saturday from 9 a.m. to 1 p.m.
+Tours are available Monday through Friday from 9 a.m. to 2:30 p.m., and Saturday from 9 a.m. to 1 p.m.
+(Note the factory is not in operation on Saturday.)
 Walk-ins are welcome, but reservations are suggested for Saturday tours and larger groups.

 For a neighborhood park with something extra, there's Suson Park in St. Louis County.
 Suson Park is a big hit with kids because of its working animal farm.
 The farm has horses, pigs, cows, chickens, goats and more.
 Visitors can take a self-guided tour of the farm and see all of the animals.
-The Suson Animal Farm is open daily April through September from 10:30 a.m. to 5 p.m., and October through March from 10:30 a.m. to 3 p.m.
+The Suson Animal Farm is open daily from 9 a.m. until dusk.

 Experience public transportation in a new way with a ride on the Brussels Ferry.
 The ferry shuttles vehicles and people across the Illinois River just north of its confluence with the Mississippi River near Grafton.
 Riders can stay in their cars or get out for a closer look at the water.
 The Brussels Ferry runs all day, every day (weather permitting) and is a popular place to see bald eagles in the winter.